 - Job re-entry programs.
 Those living on the streets need help getting on their feet.
 Job re-entry programs are successful at teaching people essential skills and helping them to find steady work.

 - Medication management.
 A medical treatment program is often necessary for homeless people to safely recover from their addiction.
 Properly diagnosing and treating mental illness prevents relapse and improves quality of life.

 - Affordable counseling.
 Treatment options are more limited for those without health insurance, but they are not impossible.
 Publicly sponsored programs are a good choice, as homeless individuals will continue to need counseling services.

 It’s clear that addiction and homelessness go hand in hand, and that mental illness and trauma are often involved.
-Drug treatment in Phoenix is not clear cut because of all the factors involved, as well as the barriers to treatment.
 Even if a homeless person seeks treatment, they cannot be returned to the streets and expected to recover.
-A comprehensive approach must be taken, which includes continued counseling, 12-step programs and sober housing.
+A comprehensive approach is highly beneficial.
+This includes continued counseling, 12-step programs and sober housing.

 Continuum Recovery Center treats the whole person and delivers client-centered treatment services to most individuals.
 We have outpatient programs and sober housing.
 Please call us today and let us help you or a loved one achieve sobriety.

 Geffen has been in the field for over 20 years, and has worked in every facet of substance abuse treatment.
 Using his own personal experience in recovery and the education he has learned while in the field, Geffen can relate and connect with clients in a way that promotes recovery, self love and the desire for clients to achieve the best for themselves.
 Geffen is licensed in Arizona as a substance abuse counselor and has an IC&RC certification, as well as a life coaching certification.